 Thanks to a clever geometric design, the chunky 'M' logo is flexible enough to reflect the different aspects and personalities of the city.
 Accompanied by a broader branding campaign that spreads across print and online platforms, Landor has successfully tied together the city through angular imagery.

-Australian designer, printer and podcaster Olivia King created this beautiful collection of concept packaging, which is suitably called Trigonometry.
+Australian designer, printer and podcaster Olivia King created this beautiful collection of concept packaging, which is suitably called Trig (as in trigonometry).
 With a focus on angles and a bright visual identity, this design links up physical products with a digital app.

 This project from designer Hope Little, which began back in 2012, is a marvel of geometric design.
 These vector animals have proven so popular that Little has even started taking requests for portraits.